 “Thanks to Margaret, sales of the Butterfly started creeping up again and so we put it back into production,” says Edward Tadros, Ercolani’s grandson and Ercol Chairman.
 “I think it has lasted this long because not only is it very comfortable but it’s very simple and very pretty.
 It was a revolutionary design at the time.
 It had the classic Windsor base but the seat was in bent ply and that curve was new”.

-Apart from the Butterfly chair, the firm’s other iconic designs include the Stacking chairs, Plank dining table and Love Seat bench (above) and Trio nest of three small pebble-shaped tables (below).
+Apart from the Butterfly chair, the firm’s other iconic designs include the Stacking chairs, Plank table and Love Seat bench.
+Added to this list are the Trio nest of three small pebble-shaped tables (below).

-What I find really interesting is how fresh and contemporary these pieces look again to us now, with their clean lines and simple functionality.
+What I find interesting is how fresh and contemporary these pieces look now, with their clean lines and simple functionality.
 Great design is timeless.
 More than half a century on from when Lucian first created them, Ercol Originals are still hugely relevant and exciting.
 In my book, they definitely qualify as iconic British designs.

 Browse the Ercol Originals collection at www.furniturevillage.co.uk.